knightsUCF/SpaceGame/design/design.md

 And also we can combine the analogous with the monochromatic scheme for more variety in one package.

 Our central color is moonrock:

+Nice super light green hue, for a Dean Foster sci fi look and feel: #E8FEFF

+Pink: #FFE5DB